 Instant approval: With excellent credit, you have a much better chance of being instantly approved for mortgages, credit cards, rentals, loans and insurance.

 Lower interest rates: Higher credit scores come with lower interest rates.
 This is true for credit cards, mortgages and any other type of loan you may get.
-You can also refinance your current lows to get a lower rate.
+You can also refinance your current loans to get a lower rate.
 With lower interest rates, you can save even more money, putting you in great financial shape.

 Higher credit limits: If you want the ability to book your entire vacation on your travel reward credit card, higher credit can help you do that.
 Credit limits are determined by your credit score, so the higher your score, the better chance that you can get a high credit limit on your credit cards.

 Credit card rewards: The best credit card rewards are reserved for those with excellent credit.
-You get upgraded to rewards like up to 5% cash back, access to exclusive airport lounges, free hotel breakfast, more airline miles, free memberships and credits on things like Uber, Lyft, checked bags and more.
+You get upgraded to rewards like up to 5% cashback, access to exclusive airport lounges, free hotel breakfast, more airline miles, free memberships, and credits on things like Uber, Lyft, checked bags, and more.

-Lower insurance costs: If you have been able to raise your credit score to the excellent level, reach out to your insurance companies and have them rework your plans.
+Lower insurance costs: If you have been able to raise your credit score to an excellent level, reach out to your insurance companies and have them rework your plans.
 Higher scores can often get you lower insurance rates, from car to homeowners insurance.